 Plus, you get access to community forums, documentation, and release notes, so you’ll never feel blind or alone when using LocalWP.
 Any questions you might have about LocalWP will be answered right away.

 However, the term “local” in LocalWP means that your staging environment will only be available on the computer where you download the software.
-That already makes it different from InstaWP, which is an online tool.
+That already makes it different from InstaWP, which is all-in-one WordPress cloud.

 What is InstaWP?